-To reduce the risk of "brute-force attacks" we strongly recommend that you implement a strong password policy for remote users who are accessing the domain where Microsoft Dynamics CRM is installed.
+To reduce the risk of "brute-force attacks" we strongly recommend that you implement a strong password policy for remote users who are accessing the domain where Microsoft Dynamics 365 is installed.
 For more information about how to implement a strong password policy in Windows Server, see Creating a Strong Password Policy on Microsoft TechNet and the "Understanding User Accounts" topic in Active Directory Users and Computers Help.

 The current Windows Server operating systems provide firewall software to prevent unauthorized connections to the server from remote computers.
 For more information about how to configure the Internet connection firewall for Internet Information Services (IIS) Manager, see the IIS Help.

 For information about how to make a Web site available on the Internet, see the "Domain Name Resolution" topic in the IIS Help.